isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 the global DHCPv4 options (``option-data``) are modified using ``remote-option4-global-set``.

+The :ref:`cb-sharing` explains the concept of shareable and non-shareable configuration elements and the limitations for sharing them between multiple servers.
+In the DHCP configuration (both DHCPv4 and DHCPv6) the shareable configuration elements are: subnets and shared networks.
+Thus, they can be explicitly associated with multiple server tags.
+The global parameters, option definitions and global options are non-shareable and they can be associated with only one server tag.
+This rule does not apply to the configuration elements associated with "all" servers.
+Any configuration element associated with "all" servers (using "all" keyword as a server tag) is used by all servers connecting to the configuration database.

 .. table:: List of DHCPv4 Parameters Supported by the Configuration Backend

    +--------------------------+----------------------------+-------------+-------------+-------------+